Human Brain - Neuroscience - Cognitive Science

 central nervous system

-less common elsewhere, but are also
+and are less common elsewhere, but are also

 expressed at very low levels in CNS astrocytes and oligodendrocytes.